 Jawbone versus Fitbit has been the big battle of the fitness tracker genre since 2011 when the original UP and the Fitbit Ultra both went on sale.

-And 2016 sees the rivalry continue with as the Fitbit Charge HR and the Jawbone UP3 going head-to-head for your wrist-space.
+The rivalry continue with the Fitbit Charge HR and the Jawbone UP3 going head-to-head for your wrist-space.
 This might not be Fitbit's newest tracker, but it's still one of the most popular.
 While the UP3 remains Jawbone's top of the line wearable - and we're not likely to see another.

 But is the UP3 or the Charge HR right for you?
 Read on for a comparison of the rivals' features, and make sure you check out our in-depth reviews for the nitty-gritty.